mhsdef/logprob/README.md

 # LogProb

-`:logprob` is a small, focused libary to store, compare, and format probabilities in a safe way—without forcing you to become a math expert.
+`LogProb` is a small, focused libary to store, compare, and format probabilities in a safe way—without forcing you to become a math expert.
 You don’t have to “do math in log space” yourself.

 Work with probabilities in a way that is:
 - 🧱 Stable, avoid numerical underflow with very tiny probabilities